thanos-io/thanos/docs/components/receive.md

 With such configuration any receive listens for remote write on `<ip>10908/api/v1/receive` and will forward to correct one in hashring if needed for tenancy and replication.

-### Enabling Routing/Ingestion for Thanos Receiver
+### Enabling Routing and Ingestion for the Thanos Receiver

-We have not added yet another flag for controlling this behaviour.
-We have relied on the below convention to enable ingestion/routing -
+We have not added another flag for controlling this behaviour.
+Instead, we have relied on the existing flags and the below convention to enable and disable the ingestion and routing functionalities:
-* **Ingestion and Distribution** - Make sure `--receive.local-endpoint` and `--receive.hashrings` / `--receive.hashrings-file` are provided.
+* **Ingestion and Distribution** - Make sure that `--receive.local-endpoint` and either `--receive.hashrings` or `--receive.hashrings-file` are provided.
-* **Ingestion** - Since routing behaviour is not needed, just provide `--receive.local-endpoint` only.
+* **Ingestion** - Since routing behaviour is not needed, provide `--receive.local-endpoint` only.
-* **Distribution** - For routing functionality, just provide one of the hashring flags - `--receive.hashrings` / `--receive.hashrings-file`.
-Don't provide local endpoint, as it would enable ingestion also.
+* **Distribution** - For routing functionality, provide one of the hashring configuration flags: either `--receive.hashrings` or `--receive.hashrings-file`.
+Do not specify a local endpoint, as doing so would enable ingestion.

 ## Flags